lochstar/postcss-extract-custom-properties/README.md

   border: solid 1px var(--base-color);  // bad
 }
 ```

+# Why?
+To create a fallback for browsers that do not support [CSS Custom Properties].

+Useful for dynamic themeing.
+See [Dynamic Custom Properties](dynamic-custom-properties).

 # Dynamic Custom Properties
 For browsers that do not support [CSS Custom Properties] and the `:root` selector.